dfguerrerom/mgci-docs/docs/source/qgis.rst

 |imageB6a_w|

-Next, if you haave processed the LER7km layer in chunks use the merge tool to combine the slope tiles into a single layer
+Next, if you have processed the LER7km layer in chunks use the merge tool to combine the slope tiles into a single layer

 -  Search for **Merge** in the processing toolbox window